chromium/chromium/docs/testing/code_coverage.md

 [15-second video tutorial](https://www.youtube.com/watch?v=cxXlYcSgIPE).

 ## Local Coverage Script
+This [documentation] explains how to use Clang’s source-based coverage features in general.
 The [coverage script] automates the process described below and provides a one-stop service to generate code coverage reports locally in just one command.

 This script is currently supported on Android, Linux, Mac, iOS and ChromeOS